bhaidar/bhaidar.github.io/_posts/2018-09-03-create-a-web-app-on-the-microsoft-azure-portal.md

   path: "/assets/2018-08-22-p1/windowsazure.jpg"
 ---

-You want to host your ASP.NET Core Web app on Windows Azure and have no idea where to start?
+You want to host your ASP.NET Core Web app on Microsoft Azure and have no idea where to start?

 This article will provide a thorough guide on how to use the Azure Portal.
 You'll create your Web app Container, that will ultimately host your actual Web app.